SHADY GROVE BLACKSMITH SHOP, LLC

 See additional pictures by clicking on weight **

-Just like the # 58, but without upsetting block on this low in height anvil.
+Just like the # 58, but without upsetting block on these low in height anvils.
 Includes the side shelf.

 No side shelf

 Often used by left handed smiths, or if the smith likes the round horn to the right as the smith stands at the anvil.